 While many people think that hard skills are incredibly important to develop during their careers, they may be entirely mistaken.
 An article published by LinkedIn stated that the top five hard skills most likely to get someone hired were:

 1. Statistical Analysis and Data Mining

 5. SEO/SEM Marketing

 At AlphaSights, instead of building Excel models and creating PowerPoint presentations, our graduates are learning the soft skills necessary to ensure that they become self-sufficient commercial leaders in the world of business.
 A Client Service Team member progressing through his or her career at AlphaSights will develop skills such as project management, client relationship management, time management, negotiation, talent development, recruitment, account management, and business development.
-And someone who is successful at AlphaSights should expect to be successfully running their own team and book of business within five years of joining the company.
+And someone successful at AlphaSights should expect to be successfully running their team and book of business within five years of joining the company.
 The skills that are developed early on in a career at AlphaSights are the same skills that successful entrepreneurs and Fortune 500 CEOs alike have nearly perfected.
-In the end, it's the soft skills that truly matter.
+In the end, it’s the soft skills that truly matter.

 Alex joined AlphaSights in April of 2013 and serves as the Global Head for Capital Markets.